 There's a wide range of price differences between these models, with the Pixel 4a, the smallest and lowest in power, coming in at the cheapest price.
 It's widely available now.

 The Pixel 4a 5G steps up both in size and price, while the Pixel 5 is the most expensive model, but is smaller than the Pixel 4a 5G.
-The Pixel 5 will be shipping from 15 October, while the Pixel 4a 5G won't be available until 19 November in the UK (international launches will vary).
+With Black Friday on us, there's deals to be had on the Pixel 4 and Pixel 4a 5G to save you a little cash.

 - Pixel 5: 144.7 x 70.4 x 8mm, 151g